sasagawa888/eisl/README.md

 In the non-editable REPL type (quit) or CTRL+D.

 # Introductory article
-M Hiroi has published introductory articles about ISLisp.
+Mr. Hiroi has published introductory articles about ISLisp.
 It's written in plain Japanese, so you can easily translate it into your native language with google translator. http://www.nct9.ne.jp/m_hiroi/clisp/islisp.html

 # Editable REPL